-I’m recently married and my husband is a Muslim.
+I’m married and my husband is a Muslim.
 This is not a problem at all for me or for him.
 As long as we love each other there is no need to fight about something.
 He lives his religion and it is going along perfectly with my way of living.
-We made some compromises like no pig in the fridge, no alcohol in our flat so, why do authorities think they have the right to interfere?
+We made some compromises like no pork in the fridge, no alcohol in our flat and so on.
+Why do authorities think they have the right to interfere?
 After the wedding we’ve got our German family book.
 So the next thing to apply for was the Libyan family book.
 And here we go where the struggle starts.

 To accept me as his wife they want the certificate of my religion.
 I’m honestly angry, i’m legally his wife, I carry his name and they start to treat me as if I am nothing.

 The story has not yet an end, let’s see how we will manage it.

 Meanwhile the story had an end – they accepted my christening certificate, that seemed to be sufficient.
 If that’s correct stands on a different paper.